Unusual seismic activity has been discovered at Mount Ruapehu - ExBulletin

 Each quake brought less than 10 minutes of ground shaking, he said, and visually did not look like the volcanic tremor traditionally seen at the site.

 “We've seen these small, somewhat unusual earthquakes, but the rest of the parameters we're monitoring are either low or normal.
-So we're pretty comfortable with what's going on at the moment,” he told Checkpoint on Tuesday.
+So we're pretty comfortable with what's going on at the moment,” he told Checkpoint Today.

 Mount Ruapehu will remain at its lowest volcanic alert level and its aviation color code will remain green – indicating that the volcano is in a normal, non-eruptive state.